 With this in mind, look for a solution that:

 - Supports electronic payment options.
 Once parents register, the software should let them sign up for how they prefer to be billed.
 Ideally the software processes payments electronically so you can see payments more quickly.

 - Streamlines billing.
-Choose a software solution that allows your administrator to bill relevant parents with the push of a button, and schedule billing to happen automatically.
+Choose a daycare billing software solution that allows your administrator to bill relevant parents with the push of a button, and schedule billing to happen automatically.
 This relieves the strain of creating invoices, administering them and tracking the status of each one.